MikeHopley/ftl-ships-strategy/index.md

 Precise venting helps against solar flares or fire-lighting weapons.
 Just before the fire starts, have no oxygen in the bottom-left corner, and switch off O2; but also close the doors.
 [Repairing O2 is possible](https://www.youtube.com/watch?v=J47ENy6-CAM&t=1m22s) even in a fully-vented ship, providing you have medbay-2: you’ll need to run relays, and the timing is very tight.

-Have the pilot Mantis move to the teleporter during the FTL jump, and start the other Mantis in sensors.
-This delays boarding by under 2 seconds, and in some trickier situations sensor information can stop you sending crew on a suicide mission.
+Leave one Mantis in piloting (to start the FTL charging immediately), and put the other in sensors.
+This delays boarding by about 2 seconds, but in some trickier situations sensor information can stop you sending crew on a suicide mission.
 When completely safe, destroy systems for surrender offers (as low as 1 hull).

 The defence drone is [unreliable at protecting shields and drones](https://i.imgur.com/qSlV6gW.jpg).
 You only have one spare system slot, so get cloaking or hacking.
 Probably hacking, which allows you to kill the Flagship crew easily.